 How not to prepare for a return to work

-In my previous post, I listed the ten elements of gardening, that help to effect sustainable change.
+In my previous post, I listed the nine elements of gardening, that help to effect sustainable change.
 Little did I know that the UK's Prime Minister (PM) was about to demonstrate the risk of not doing the second of those elements, to prepare the soil.

 On Sunday evening, in front of a primetime television audience of millions, the PM announced an easing of the lockdown, saying "step one from this week, those who cannot work from home should now speak to their employer about going back to work".